ECSE-Capstone/Capstone2026_Template/README.md

 # Capstone 2026 Template UoA
 This document serves as the official framework for the Capstone Project GitHub template repository at the University of Auckland.
-A new repository can be created from this template by selecting the “Use this template” option at the top of the page.

 **Kindly replace your project README file with this document.**